-His career began in preclinical science and research management at Glaxo, where he was closely involved with the industrialisation of high throughput discovery, combining robotics, informatics and manufacturing theory.
-He moved to Asia as COO of MerLion Pharmaceuticals, a Singaporean natural products biotech that was developed into an award-winning multinational anti-infectives R&D company.
-Chris then ran corporate development for the global informatics firm, idbs – now part of the Danaher group.
-During Chris’ tenure idbs won a Queens Award for Enterprise, was a Fast-track 100 company, and the first UK firm to develop a stratified medicine software platform using real-world health data.
+His career began in preclinical research at Glaxo, where he was closely involved with the industrialisation of high throughput discovery.
+In 2004 he moved to Asia as COO of MerLion Pharmaceuticals, a Singaporean biotech that developed into an award-winning multinational anti-infectives R&D biotech.
+Chris then ran corporate development for the global informatics firm, idbs during which time it won a Queen’s Award for Enterprise, became a Fast-track 100 company, and the first UK firm to develop a stratified medicine software platform using real-world health data.

 Chris spent three years as CEO of the RSA Group, the global life science executive search specialist before in 2016 becoming the founding CEO of Medicines Discovery Catapult (MDC); the national centre for innovation in drug discovery.
 During its first five years, under Chris’ leadership MDC has leveraged its Innovate UK grant fourfold, worked with over 150 UK companies and assisted the discovery of UK drug assets worth over £1bn.
 During the pandemic, Chris was the founding Director of the UK Lighthouse Labs Network – the largest diagnostics project in UK history – and chaired the industry-governmental consortium that increased UK lateral flow manufacturing capacity by twenty-fold.